ZEEM

 The college’s first building was formerly a hotel.
 A classroom building was soon added, and in the past ten years, an administration building and library have also been constructed.

-Like many Americans, students at ZCC require financial assistance to obtain their diploma.
-Thus ZCC is a “working college,” where, in addition to their studies, students work on campus, laboring in the garden, in the kitchen, or cleaning the facilities.
+Like many Americans, students at CACC require financial assistance to obtain their diploma.
+Thus CACC is a “working college,” where, in addition to their studies, students work on campus, laboring in the garden, in the kitchen, or cleaning the facilities.

-For more information about Zimbabwe Christian College visit: http://zimbabwechristiancollege.org
+For more information about Central Africa Christian College visit: https://www.centralafricachristiancollege.org

 Graduation at ZCC